The original "too nice for your own good" one-day Assertiveness Course

-It's a practical course, which help you feel more confident in your ability to handle others, and feeling better about yourself.
+It's a practical course which will help you feel more confident in your ability to handle others and feel better about yourself.

-The idea is to feel better about saying 'no' without having to change who you are.
+The idea is to feel better about saying 'no' without having to change who you are (and perhaps without ever having to say the word at all!).

 - Setting boundaries for others